ADHD Guide

 Digital Cash Envelope System for ADHD — No Actual Envelopes Required

-A digital version of the cash envelope method designed for ADHD brains.
-Auto-sort spending into categories without physical envelopes or willpower.
+A designed PDF version of the cash envelope method built for ADHD brains.
+Sort spending into visual categories without physical envelopes or willpower.

 The cash envelope method is one of the most recommended budgeting systems out there.
 And honestly?
 The core idea is brilliant for ADHD brains.
 Divide your money into categories.
 When an envelope is empty, stop spending.